thomaskramerdk/policy/TVBold/privacy.md

 ### 2.5 Data Stored Locally (Not “Collected” in the Apple Sense by Us)

-Unless it is also sent to servers as described above:
+Unless it is also sent to servers as described above, the following may be stored on your device (e.g. in **UserDefaults** or a local cache):

+- **Preferences:** favorite team; hidden leagues and channels; custom league order; appearance (light/dark/system); push opt-in preference.
-- **Usage days / counters** (e.g. for when to show Apple’s in-app review prompt or paywall timing) in **UserDefaults** or similar.
+- **Usage counters** used to time Apple’s in-app review prompt or paywall presentation.
+- **Match schedule cache** and in-memory image cache for performance and offline resilience.
+- **APNs token** may be persisted locally to support unregister when you disable notifications.

-- **Preferences** such as favorite team may be stored locally **and** sent when you register for push as described in §2.3.
+Your favorite team is also sent to our backend when you register for push as described in §2.3.

 ### 2.6 Data We Do Not Intend to Collect Directly Today

 - **Name, email, phone, or postal address** (unless we add optional account features and update this policy).
+Contact email you send us voluntarily (§15) is handled separately for support.
 - **Precise or coarse location** as a dedicated location feature.
 - **Health or fitness** data.
 - **Payment card or bank account numbers** (Apple processes payments).